SachinKalsi/blog/category/ml/_posts/2018-03-05-how-to-handle-missing-values-in-dataset?.md

 __Example__: Lets say we are collecting **age, sex, weight, height, hair color** of all peoples in a village.
 Here hair color is an interesting attribute.
 Some people might have grey color hair, black color hair, white color hair etc. But what about the people who do not have hairs at all?
 These people will leave the field **hair color** empty.

-So if hair color field is empty, then it says that particular person is not having hairs & it could be an important information to note.
+So if hair color field is empty, then it says particular person is not having hairs & it could be an important information to note.

 So we store these information in separate fields as shown below.